 Manduca XT vs Ergobaby Omni 360: Which One Is Better?

-The Manduca XT is quite a competitor against the Ergobaby Omni 360 and I see a lot of advantages of having an adjustable height setting, which Ergo or any other popular US-made baby carriers haven’t added in their products.
+The Manduca XT is quite a competitor against the Ergobaby Omni 360.
+I see a lot of advantage in Manduca’s adjustable height setting, which Ergo or any other popular US-made baby carriers doesn’t have.
 Yet.

 There’s also the lack of lumbar support which I think, should be a requirement for all baby carriers.
 I think it’s implied that, when you’re buying a baby carrier, that means you’re planning to carry your child for quite some time, which might give you shoulder and back pains.

-Other than that, I find the lack of a built-in pouch and fewer carrying positions than the Ergobaby Omni 360 very minor issues.
+Other than that, I find the lack of a built-in pouch and fewer carrying positions than the Ergobaby Omni 360 to be very minor issues.